covalent compounds

 Ammonia- dot and cross diagram

-In order to achieve full last shells both these non-metal atoms need to share electrons.
-The electrons are shared in pairs.
-A pair of shared electrons results in a covalent bond being formed between the two atoms.
-Nitrogen forms 3 covalent bonds, or shares 3 electrons with hydrogen atoms; it does this to achieve a full last shell of electrons.
+In order to achieve full outer electron shells both these non-metal atoms need to share electrons.
+The electrons are shared in pairs and a pair of shared electrons results in the formation of a covalent bond between the two atoms.
+Now the nitrogen atom needs to gain 3 electrons to fill its outer electron shell so it will form 3 covalent bonds.
 Hydrogen only needs to gain 1 electron to fill its outer electron shell so each hydrogen atom will only form 1 covalent bond.
+This is outlined in the diagram below:

 A dot and cross diagram for an ammonia molecule A 3d model of a methane molecule